-I often get asked whether law firm or accounting firm holiday cards are effective.
+I often get asked whether firm holiday cards are effective.

 I think that they can be considered one more nice way to stay in touch, to send a friendly communication to a large number of clients and prospects all at once.
 Of course, I said that they can be effective, not that they typically are.